Want To Retire at 60? See if You Can Answer These 5 Questions

 1. Do you have a handle on your expenses?

-Retiring at 60 sounds great, but to make it a reality, you have to ensure you can afford it.
-The only way you’ll truly know is if you have a clear idea of how much you’ll spend in retirement.
+The only way you’ll know the answer is if you know how much you’ll spend in retirement.
 “That will drive whether or not you can retire early,” says Nick Nefouse, global head of retirement solutions and head of LifePath at BlackRock.

 2. Do you have a way to fund retirement before Social Security kicks in?

 Unless you are a widow or widower, you can’t begin claiming Social Security until 62, and ideally, you want to wait until your full retirement age to start receiving your benefits.
-If you collect early, you’ll see a 30% reduction in your monthly payout.
+If you collect early, you’ll see a 30% reduction in your payout.

 “You have to rely on your own portfolio for those years,” says Sharon Carson, executive director of J.P.
 Morgan Asset Management.
 “Do you have adequate resources to do that?”